OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 #### Covariate and trait file

-Covariates and phenotype are available in a csv file, e.g., `covariate.txt`, which has one header line for variable names.
-Variable `trait` is the ordered categorical phenotypes coded as integers 1 to 4.
+Covariates and phenotype are provided in a csv file, e.g., `covariate.txt`, which has one header line for variable names.
+In this example, variable `trait` is the ordered categorical phenotypes coded as integers 1 to 4.
 We want to include variable `sex` as the covariate in GWAS.

 ```julia